FridayCandour/Uiedbook.js/README.md

 ## Contributing uiedbook

+support me on patreon: https://www.patreon.com/Fridaycandour

 If you found a problem, or have a feature request, please open an [issue](https://github.com/FridayCandour/uiedbook/issues) about it.

 If you want to make a pull request you should:

 1. Clone the repository: `git clone https://github.com/FridayCandour/uiedbook.git`.
 2. Enter the cloned repository: `cd uiedbook`
-3. Install the dependencies: `npm install`.
+3. Install the dev dependencies: `npm install`.
-4. Automatically recompile Cash whenever a change is made: `npm build`.
+4. Automatically recompile uiedbook whenever a change is made: `npm build`.
 5. Remember to update the readme, if necessary.

 Uiedbook.js has been given birth to in order for Developers to quickly create, maintain and publish Their products in less time.